ThotAlion/BLDC-design-help/InvertedPendulum/README.md

 - running a control loop (here all is done inside Tinymovr board)
 - send orders (including screen display)

+There is only one parameter linked to the mechanical structure of the pendulum, its natural frequency w0.
+To get it, measure the period of the pendulum by making several swings during one minute.
+Type it in line 25.

 The finite state machine has 4 states :
 - 0 : the safety state with current controlled to 0Amps.
 This state is set each time a key is released (dead man safety)
 - 1 : the damping state with velocity controlled to zero.
 Just push down arrow to damp the pendulum.
 In some seconds, the pendulum is stopped. (press down arrow)